 - Add the account to a group that has the ‘Deny log on’ user right

 These changes allow the account to be re-enabled more easily, if needed.
 It is important to note that this process does not make any changes to the corresponding account stored in the UW NetID system.

 Note: Logon token lifetimes allow current sessions to persist even when an account is disabled.
 We do not plan to revoke existing logon tokens or sessions because there is no indicated urgency to do so and they will expire normally.
 Other processes exist to revoke logon tokens and sessions more urgently.

 After a year of inactivity, it’s deleted.

-Accounts that have been disabled for a year will be deleted from the NETID Active Directory and Azure AD.
+Accounts that have been disabled for a year will be deleted from the NETID Active Directory and Entra ID.
 The account can still be re-enabled, but permissions may need to be updated.

 How do inactive accounts get re-enabled?

 Refer to re-enable a NETID AD account for instructions on re-enabling accounts that have been disabled or deleted due to inactivity.